 This section highlights how AIL values its assets using the Solvency II valuation principles and, where relevant, explains any material differences to the UK GAAP valuation approach.
-The approach to consolidating entities within the Group balance sheet also differs between UK GAAP and the Solvency II Directive and the Delegated Acts.
+The approach to consolidating entities within the AIL Group balance sheet also differs between UK GAAP and the Solvency II Directive and the Delegated Acts.
 As per Delegated Regulation (EU) 2015/35 Article 335 the following approaches are taken to consolidate entities in the Solvency II group balance sheet:

-• Insurance undertakings are fully consolidated on a line-by-line basis based on their Solvency II balance sheets reported within their individual regulated entity Solvency II returns.

-- Insurance holding companies are fully consolidated on a line-by-line basis based on their Solvency II balance sheets, which have been prepared using their UK GAAP Balance Sheets as a starting point and then adjusting for Solvency II Valuation principles. - Ancillary service undertakings are fully consolidated on a line-by-line basis based on their Solvency II balance sheets, which have been prepared using their UK GAAP Balance Sheets as a starting point and then adjusting for Solvency II Valuation principles. - All other entities are included as investments in participations valued in accordance with Article 13 of Delegated Regulation (EU) 2015/35, which is further described in section D.1.5.1 below.
+- Insurance undertakings are fully consolidated on a line-by-line basis based on their Solvency II balance sheets reported within their individual regulated entity Solvency II returns; - Insurance holding companies are fully consolidated on a line-by-line basis based on their Solvency II balance sheets, which have been prepared using their UK GAAP balance sheets as a starting point and then adjusting for Solvency II Valuation principles; - Ancillary service undertakings are fully consolidated on a line-by-line basis based on their Solvency II balance sheets, which have been prepared using their UK GAAP balance sheets as a starting point and then adjusting for Solvency II Valuation principles; - All other entities are included as investments in participations valued in accordance with Article 13 of Delegated Regulation (EU) 2015/35, which is further described in Section D.1.5.1 below.
 Note that holding companies owning entities that participate within the Society of Lloyd's are not considered to be insurance holding companies as the Syndicates and their respective Corporate Capital Vehicles are not considered insurance companies.
+This point was clarified in EIOPA Q&A 549 on the Guidelines on group solvency; and - Intra-group balances are eliminated between those entities which are fully consolidated on a line-by-line basis.

-Management do not consider that any other entities within the Group should be considered regulated entities within the definitions of Solvency II nor are there any material non-regulated entities performing financial activities.
+Management do not consider that any other entities within the AIL Group should be considered regulated entities within the definitions of Solvency II nor are there any material non-regulated entities performing financial activities.